-Since Hassel supports packet rewriting,4 we ran the Hassel in C code on our computer for the Stanford dataset with 0 to 14 NATs added and the Internet2 dataset with 0 to 9 NATs added and compare its results with those of APT.
-We found that APT is faster than Hassel in C by 2 orders of magnitude for the Stanford datasets and faster by 3 orders of magnitude for the Internet2 datasets.
+Since Hassel supports packet rewriting,1 we ran the Hassel in C code on our computer for the Stanford dataset with 0 to 14 NATs added and the Internet2 dataset with 0 to 9 NATs added and compare its results with those of APT.
+We found that APT is faster than Hassel in C by 2 orders of magnitude for the Stanford dataset and faster by 3 orders of magnitude for the Internet2 dataset.
 For the Stanford dataset, APT also found the same 12 infinite forwarding loops found by Hassel in C. This direct comparison provides validation for APT.

-Lastly we experimented and found that APT recovers quickly from network changes including link/box status change, addition/removal of a NAT or tunnel, and rule updates.
+Lastly we experimented and found that APT recovers quickly from dynamic network changes including link/box status change, addition/removal of a NAT or tunnel, and insertion/deletion of rules.

 The balance of this paper is as follows: Our network model is presented in Section II.
 Formulas for transformed predicates are presented in Section III.
 Our theory on packet equivalence and atomic predicates is presented in Section IV.
-Algorithm design is presented in Section V. Performance evaluation of APT is presented in Section VI.
+In Section V, our theory is applied to the design of an algorithm for computing atomic predicates.
+Performance evaluation of APT is presented in Section VI.
 We conclude in Section VII.
 Proofs of theorems are in the Appendix.